Information on the UKs implementation of the EU Data Collection Framework

-Under the regulations, member states are required to compile a wide range of biological and economic data as specified in the Commission Decisions 2008/949/EC of 6 November 2008 and 2010/93/EU of 18 December 2009 which sets out the requirements for 2011-13.
-The requirements are more extensive than previously and include:
+Under the regulations, member states are required to compile a wide range of biological and economic data as specified in the Commission Implementing Decision (EU) 2016/1251 of 12 July 2016 which sets out the requirements for 2017-19.
+The requirements include:

-- data to evaluate the effects of the fisheries sector on the marine ecosystem.
+- data to assess the impact of Union fisheries on the marine ecosystem;

 The UK’s National Correspondent for the Data Collection Framework is Matt Elliott

 UK work programme

 Under the EMFF, each Member States has submitted an Operational Programme which outlines activities including data collection that will be co-funded.
 A more detailed programme of work is drawn up annually as required by Commission Implementing Decision (EU) 2016/1701.
 The The UK programme sets out the work to be carried out by the three fisheries laboratories and other organisations such as Seafish.
 The currently adopted UK national programme with information representing the period 2017 to 2019 is available below:

 The laboratories are among the leading providers of scientific research and services to government, non-governmental and commercial organisations in the UK.
 As such, they are responsible for collecting biological data and undertaking research surveys to meet the Data Collection Framework (DCF) requirements:

 - England and Wales: Centre for Environment, Fisheries and Aquaculture Science (Cefas)

 - Northern Ireland: Agri-Food and Biosciences Institute

 Seafish, a non-departmental public body, established to promote good quality, sustainable seafood, is commissioned by the Department for Environment, Food and Rural Affairs, the MMO and Marine Scotland to collect data on a range of economic variables covered by the DCF.